Section 14 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Executive Magistrates

 • District Magistrate: The highest authority in a district, responsible for overall law and order, disaster management, and various other executive functions.
 Appointed by the State Government.

-• Additional District Magistrate: Appointed by the State Government to assist the District Magistrate with specific tasks and responsibilities, possessing delegated powers.
+• Additional District Magistrate: Appointed by the State Government to assist the District Magistrate.
+It is through specific tasks and responsibilities, possessing delegated powers.

-• Sub-divisional Magistrate: An Executive Magistrate in charge of a sub-division within a district, appointed by the State Government with specific powers and duties.
+• Sub-divisional Magistrate: An Executive Magistrate in charge of a sub-division within a district.
+He/she is appointed by the State Government with specific powers and duties.

 Illustration:

 Imagine a situation where a riot breaks out in a certain area of a district.
-The Sub-divisional Magistrate, responsible for the area, would initially take charge of the situation, using their delegated powers under the BNSS to maintain law and order.
+The Sub-divisional Magistrate, responsible for the area, would initially take charge of the situation.
+This is by using their delegated powers under the BNSS to maintain law and order.
 If the situation escalates, they might request assistance from the District Magistrate or Additional District Magistrate, who have broader powers.
 Ultimately, the District Magistrate is responsible for overseeing the situation and ensuring peace is restored.

 Q: Who appoints Executive Magistrates?